prashantgupta24/automatic-mouse-mover/README.md

 ## How it works

+Every 60 seconds, AMM uses [Activity tracker](https://github.com/prashantgupta24/activity-tracker) to track the various changes that happened in your system during that time, like cursor movement, mouse clicks, screen changes etc. Whenever `AMM` detects a change in the system, it knows that the system is busy and will not do anything.
+If not, it moves the mouse cursor ever so slightly, enough to make your Mac not go to sleep.

-AMM uses [Activity tracker](https://github.com/prashantgupta24/activity-tracker) to track various changes to your system.
-All code is public and open-sourced so no worrying if there's nefarious intention involved or not.
+> All code is public and open-sourced so no worrying if there's nefarious intention involved in recording your activity or not.